 Valaris Announces Floater Contract Award

-Valaris Limited (NYSE: VAL) announced today that it has been awarded a four-well contract with BP offshore Mauritania and Senegal for drillship, VALARIS DS-12.
-The contract is expected to commence in the first quarter of 2022 with an estimated duration of 285 days.
+Valaris Limited (NYSE: VAL) announced today that it has been awarded a 16-well contract with Woodside offshore Australia for semisubmersible, VALARIS DPS-1.
+The contract is expected to commence late in the first quarter or early in the second quarter of 2022 with an estimated duration of 300 days.

 About Valaris Limited